createvibe/email-scheduler/README.md

 # Installation

-In _resources, you''ll find the "email_schedule" database schema.
+In _resources, you can find the *email schedule* database schema.
 You are expected to install this table schema in your database (the indexes are optional).

 Assuming you have MySql, you could do the following to install the schema: